aplteam/Tatin/docs/Introduction.md

 You may develop Tatin packages using whatever tools you're familiar with.
 These could be GitHub, GitLab or any of their competitors, or local files on your PC.

-When you're ready to create a release of your package, you'll assign a group and specify a name and a version number, define dependencies (if any), and you may provide additional meta information like tags, a description and more.
-You may even add user-defined meta data.
+When you're ready to create a release of your package, you'll assign a group and specify a name and a version number, define dependencies (if any), and you may provide additional meta information like tags, a description, and more.
+You may even add user-defined metadata.

-Finally you publish your package to a Tatin server.
+Finally, you publish your package to a Tatin server.

-Of course you should publish your first package on the test server https://test.tatin.dev rather than on https://tatin.dev in order to gain experience without shooting yourself into the foot.
+Of course, you should publish your first package on the test server https://test.tatin.dev rather than on https://tatin.dev to gain experience without shooting yourself in the foot.

-That is particular important on https://tatin.dev because any package that was published cannot be changed and/or deleted; you can only publish another version.
+That is particularly important on https://tatin.dev because any package that was published cannot be changed and/or deleted; you can only publish another version.

 ## Now what?!